AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 </tr>
 </tbody></table>

-As we do in single-series bubble sample above we need to convert this table into acceptable format, the only difference between these two samples is the fact that now we have bigger data and we have to **MapAs()** it.
+As we do in single-series bubble sample above we need to convert this table into acceptable format, the only difference between these two samples is the fact that now we have bigger data and we have to {api:anychart.data.Set#mapAs}**mapAs()**{api} it.

 ```
     var dataSet = anychart.data.set([